Companies need workers. People need jobs.

-The workforce system in Clark, Cowlitz and Wahkiakum counties is led by Workforce Southwest Washington (WSW), (formerly known as the Southwest Washington Workforce Development Council).
-Since 2003, we’ve invested nearly $70 million to get people working in Southwest Washington.
+The workforce system in Clark, Cowlitz and Wahkiakum counties is led by Workforce Southwest Washington (WSW).
+Since 2003, we’ve invested more than $82.3 million to get people working in Southwest Washington.

 Workforce development requires participation from a variety of groups, including business, economic development, education, labor, government, nonprofit and community organizations.

 WSW brings these groups together to identify the regional workforce needs of specific industries and job seekers.
 This public-private team works together to obtain funding and implement strategies that help companies find and hire the workers they need and help individuals get jobs or learn new skills to obtain better jobs.

 Founded in 2002, Workforce Southwest Washington is a 501(c) 3 nonprofit organization.
 Our mission is to prepare and promote a skilled and adaptive workforce for a thriving economy in Southwest Washington.